igodorogea/ansible-typo3-als/README.md

-# Amazon Lightsail ansible provision for TYPO3 CMS projects
+# LEMP stack on AWS Ubuntu

 ## What does it do?
 ### TL DR
-Installs LEMP stack on Ubuntu/Amazon Linux system on AWS, and bootstraps your(or a new) TYPO3 CMS site.
+Installs LEMP stack on Ubuntu on AWS.

 ### Long story
 1. Upgrades the system